 When is the best time to travel to the Mediterranean with a baby?

-May to mid-June and September to mid-October.
-Warm enough to swim, cool enough to nap, and quieter than peak July-August.
+May to mid June and September to mid October.
+Warm enough to swim, cool enough to nap, and quieter than peak July and August.

 Are hotel kids clubs free?

 It depends.
-All-inclusive resorts usually include kids club; many luxury non-inclusives charge €20 to €50 per session for under-2s.
+All inclusive resorts usually include kids club; many luxury non inclusives charge €20 to €50 per session for under 2s.

-How do I choose a baby-friendly hotel?
+How do I choose a baby friendly hotel?

 Filter by kids club minimum age first, then check beach reality, buggy access, and whether childcare quality is genuinely verified rather than marketed.